 These bacteria live in the urinary tract and genitals of about half of all women and fewer men.
 But if you're in general good health, you don't have to worry.
 They rarely cause an infection.
 Women with a weakened immune system -- your body's defense against germs -- are most at risk.

 You can sometimes pick up this infection during sex.
-The bacteria can also pass from a mother to her baby during childbirth.
+The bacteria can also pass from a mother to their baby during childbirth.

 - Ectopic pregnancy (the embryo grows outside the uterus)